March 31, 2026

 Ideal users

 Gladly works best for modern B2C brands.
 These companies value customer loyalty and operational efficiency.
-They don’t want to choose between personalization and cost savings.
+They don't want to choose between personalization and cost savings.
+Brands like TUMI, Crate & Barrel, Ulta Beauty, and Breeze Airways use Gladly to deliver radically personal service at scale.

 Choosing the right customer service software in 3 steps